Introduction to Permission Set Groups

 All the complexity used to be hidden inside the monolithic Profile object.
 But now some of this complexity will move into the web of assignments between Users, Permission Sets, and Permission Set Groups.
 Salesforce connects Permission Sets to Permission Set Groups with the PermissionSetGroupComponent junction object.
 Both Permission Sets and Permission Set Groups are connected to the User with another junction object, the PermissionSetAssignment.
 Moving forward, Admins will need to be able to quickly edit all these connections in order to manage their permissions.

-Permission Sets and Permission Set Groups are an exciting new technology that can revolutionize Org management.
-But you have to adopt this new technology in order to receive the benefits.
-This blog has covered the new capabilities that are available and some of the best practices to take advantage of them.
+Permission Sets and Permission Set Groups are an exciting technology that can revolutionize Org management.
+This blog has covered these capabilities that are available and some of the best practices to take advantage of them.

 By the way, Metazoa provides a free report on the AppExchange that can help Admins visualize the permissions in any Org.
 We are also conducting a Webinar on Feb 13 to discuss this topic in more detail, please join us.